 Feeling your baby move is a sign they are well.

-If your baby moves less or if you notice a change in the pattern of movements this can sometimes be an important warning sign that a baby is unwell.
+If your baby moves less or if you notice a change this can sometimes be an important warning sign that a baby is unwell.
 If you get the right treatment and care as soon as you can this could save your baby’s life.

 Is there anything that can affect being able to feel my baby move?